Table Of ContentsPrevious topicNext topic |

 }

 Additional URI parameters are defined as action parameters, so that they can be easily accessed using local variables.
 A controller can optionally extend Phalcon\Mvc\Controller.
 By doing this, the controller can have easy access to the application services.
+Parameters without a default value are handled as required.
+Setting optional values for parameters is done as usual in PHP: <?php

 class PostsController extends \Phalcon\Mvc\Controller